-We provide specialised education, therapy and support services for people of all ages on the autism spectrum and their families, and are Queensland's longest serving and most experienced agency in the delivery of early childhood intervention, education and training, therapy and accommodation services.
+Autism Queensland provides specialised education, therapy and support services for people of all ages on the autism spectrum and their families.
+We are Queensland's longest serving and most experienced agency in the delivery of early childhood services, education and training, therapy and accommodation services.

 A life of participation, opportunity and choice for people on the autism spectrum.